-- a) Stimulation of only dopamine-receptor;
+- a) Stimulation of dopamine-receptor only;

-- b) Dilates renal blood vessels;
+- b)Dilates renal blood vessels;

-- c) May cause severe heart failure with renal impairment;
+- c)May cause severe heart failure with renal impairment;

-- d) Cross the BBB;
+- d)Crosses the BBB;

-- e) Route of administration is orally only.
+- e)Route of administration is orally only.

 28. Dopamine is used for treating the following diseases: